The Notting Hill Carnival – a vibrant expression of multiculturalism

-In 1977 Fred-E formed ‘The Players Associated’ (TPA) an amalgamation of 2 discos.
-The TPA had one simple aim said Fred-E, “If we DJ’s, could come together, we could Keep our Music Alive”.
+In 1977, Fred-E formed ‘The Players Associated’ (TPA) an amalgamation of 2 discos.
+The TPA had a straightforward aim said Fred-E, “If we DJ’s, could come together, we could Keep our Music Alive”.

 This coalition was extended to include Musicians.
-A symbiotic relationship was created, and collectively they set about the task of ‘Keeping their Music Alive’.
+A symbiotic relation was created, and collectively they set about the task of ‘Keeping their Music Alive’.